 Results from the 2016 drilling programme were very encouraging which resulted in a Notification of Discovery to the DPIR in October 2016 and the submission of the Discovery Evaluation Report in February 2017.
-It has also resulted in the announcement of a contingent resource estimate by Origin.
+It also resulted in the announcement of a contingent resource estimate by Origin.

 The introduction of a moratorium on hydraulic fracturing delayed the completion of the well programme.
-Work recommenced in 2019, details of which are included on pages 10 to 13.
+Work recommenced in 2019, details of current activity are included on pages 8 to 12.

 Falcon Australia does not believe that the delay brought about by the moratorium on hydraulic fracturing has impacted the carrying value of the asset.
+The inquiry concluded its work with the publication of a Final Report in March 2018 and was followed by the Northern Territory government's decision to lift the moratorium in April 2018.

-Work re-commenced in 2019, the work programme and announcements during 2019 and 2020 along with the 2017 Discovery Evaluation Report from the Amungee NW-1H well provide sufficient evidence to support the carrying value of the asset.
+Work re-commenced in 2019, the work programme and announcements during 2020 and 2021 along with the 2017 Discovery Evaluation Report from the Amungee NW-1H well provide sufficient evidence to support the carrying value of the asset.

-Furthermore, Falcon Australia does not believe that the current delay to Stage 2 given the unprecedented circumstances brought about by COVID-19 impacts the carrying value.
-The Joint Venture plans to resume activities in the latter half of 2020.
+Furthermore, the Group does not believe that the delay to Stage 2 given the unprecedented circumstances brought about by COVID-19 impacted the carrying value.